December Crypto Correction: Market Tests Investor Conviction

 Traditionally, December ranks as Bitcoin’s third-best performing month with an average gain of about 9.7%.
 However, this year began on a sour note.
 A cocktail of events, from the Bank of Japan’s policy changes to technical deterioration and profit-taking on Bitcoin ETFs, has shaken investor confidence.

-Bitcoin’s monthly MACD indicator is now bearish, signalling a loss of momentum over longer periods.
+Bitcoin’s monthly MACD indicator is now bearish, signaling a loss of momentum over longer periods.
 This shift coincides with increased scrutiny of macroeconomic conditions—particularly the Bank of Japan’s pivot away from its ultra-loose monetary policy, sending shockwaves through global markets and triggering a broader risk-off stance that has spilled over into crypto.

 The situation is compounded by a dramatic downturn in Bitcoin ETFs, which saw their worst month since February, experiencing a staggering $3.5 billion in outflows during November.
 This surge in redemptions significantly alters the price landscape and indicates that institutional demand has cooled after the post-election rally.
 Although the Fed attempted to inject liquidity with a $13.5 billion repo, concerns linger about whether central banks can maintain the risk-on atmosphere investors have become accustomed to.